Sensotrend/nightscout-fi/README.md

 The codebase uses SendGrid to send email for email verification / consent requests.
 The SendGrid API key for this purpose is configured in the `SENDGRID_API_KEY` env variable.
 Email template IDs are currently hardcoded -> to be moved to variables if the account used to send email changes.

-If you don't want to use the email registration process, you can search for `site_secret` property in the JSON in the log message produced by the server during the first step of the authentication.
+You don't need to go through the email registration process.
+Instead, you can announce a fake email address, like `tester@example.com`, and then look for the `buttonURL` property in the JSON in the log message produced by the server during the first step of the authentication.
+Copying that URL (something like `http://localhost:1300/emailverification/verifyemail/1t439M2igU-LxddtUZ`) to the browser and accessing the page "validates" the email address and activates the account.

 # Authenticating with Kanta PHR